alphagov/signon/docs/troubleshooting.md

 ### New user account

-As a superadmin user, in Signon, find the user and press the 'Resend signup email' button.
+As a superadmin user, in Signon, find the user and press the 'Resend invitation email' button.

 ### Password reset email